mtth/kit/README.rst

 A configurable, lightweight framework that integrates Flask_, SQLAlchemy_, and Celery_.

-  * Configure all your applications and sessions from one file (cf Quickstart_ for an example).
+  * Configure all your applications and sessions from one file (cf.
+    Quickstart_ for an example).

   * Run your project from the command line: Start the Werkzeug_ webserver,